-- Software Version the current version of the software running on the switcher - Serial Number the serial number of the frame - Engine Type the model of frame - Switcher Mode the current mode the switcher is operating in - Video Mode the video format that the switcher is operating in - Video Reference Source the source of video reference to the switcher - External Reference the video format of the external reference, if connected - Reference status of whether the switcher has locked to the reference format - Field Dominance the switching field - Ancillary Mode how ancillary data is handled (strip or pass) - Temperature status of the ambient temperature in the frame
+- Software Version the current version of the software running on the switcher - Serial Number the serial number of the frame - Engine Type the model of frame - Video Mode the video format that the switcher is operating in - Video Reference Source the source of video reference to the switcher - External Reference the video format of the external reference, if connected - Reference status of whether the switcher has locked to the reference format - Field Dominance the switching field - Ancillary Mode how ancillary data is handled (strip or pass)

-- CPU Temperature (C) the temperature of the frame CPU in degrees Celsius - FPGA Temperature (C) the temperature of the frame FPGA in degrees Celsius - Fan #1 status of fan 1 in the frame (left fan) - Fan #2 status of fan 2 in the frame (right fan) - Timecode the current timecode being received by the switcher - RossTalk Server Port the network port that the switcher is listening on for RossTalk commands. - TSL UMD Server Port the network port that the switcher is listening on for TSL UMD commands. - Allocated DVEs where DVE channels are allocated in the switcher.
+- Temperature status of the ambient temperature in the frame - CPU Temperature (C) the temperature of the frame CPU in degrees Celsius - FPGA Temperature (C) the temperature of the frame FPGA in degrees Celsius - RossTalk Server Port the network port that the switcher is listening on for RossTalk commands. - TSL UMD Server Port the network port that the switcher is listening on for TSL UMD commands. - Allocated DVEs where DVE channels are allocated in the switcher.